t) Provisions, contingent assets and contingent liabilities

 Based on business environment in which the Company operates, a default on a financial asset is considered when the counter party fails to make payments within the agreed time period as per contract.
 Loss rates reflecting defaults are based on actual credit loss experience and considering differences between current and historical economic conditions.

 Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or a litigation decided against the Company.
 The Company continues to engage with parties whose balances are written off and attempts to enforce repayment.
-Recoveries made are recognized in statement of profit and loss.
+Recoveries made are recognised in statement of profit and loss.

 Credit risk related to cash and cash equivalents and bank deposits is managed by only accepting highly rated banks and diversifying bank deposits and accounts in different banks across the country.